civilservicelgbt/civilservicelgbt.github.io/_publications/2024-02-27-mentoring-induction.md

 And you’ll still have had between 30 and 90 minutes of speed mentoring to learn from!

 That’s the end of the mentoring programme process, and this video.
-More information if available on our website.
+More information is available on our website.